 Inbox Inspector and Delivery Doctor

-If you use MailChimp, we provide a couple testing feature for monthly users.
+If you use MailChimp, we provide a couple testing features for monthly users.
 Inbox Inspector will automatically select the 10 most-used email clients from your subscriber list, then show you screenshots of your email in each.
 It also gives you a spam analysis based on words and phrases that trigger filters.
 Delivery Doctor sends a bunch of tests, changing multiple aspects of your campaign, to see how it fares against spam filters and consumer ISPs.
 If it finds a problem, it'll give you the diagnosis and a suggested fix.

 You've designed, coded, wrote, tested, and sent your first email marketing campaign.
 Maybe you've sent several, in fact, and you're starting to wonder if your email-marketing efforts are worth the effort.
 How can you measure your performance, figure out what's working and what could use some work?
 There's data you should observe and questions you should ask to make these decisions.